 Choose one small aspect of the environment such as worms, slugs, squirrels, or insects.
 You are teaching attitudes, responsibility, and caring for the environment through the study of one small section of it.
 My previous post has a list of specific environmental skills to integrate with subject areas…

-Environmental education for kids - How do I make it part of my classroom routines?
+How do I make environmental education part of my classroom routines?

 - Look at them